Canadian Measles Outbreak Linked To Unvaccinated Child

 IFLScience speculates that the reason the MMR and autism myth continues to circulate has a lot to do with the timing of both.
 The vaccination is typically given to a child between the ages of 18 months to 2 years.
 Autism is also very commonly diagnosed around this time because it is typically the age when symptoms start to really become noticeable.

-The medical director at the Center for Disease Control, Monika Naus told CBC News that a surge of parents with “vaccine hesitancy” like Emmanuel Bilodeau could potentially cause a resurrection of preventable diseases such as the measles.
+Monika Naus, the medical director at the Center for Disease Control, told CBC News that a surge of parents with “vaccine hesitancy” like Emmanuel Bilodeau could potentially cause a resurrection of preventable diseases, such as the measles.